North Coast 500 Frequently Asked Questions

 Where to Stay on the North Coast 500?

-There are two important things to remember when planning your accommodation for the North Coast 500.
+There are two essential things to remember when planning your accommodation for the North Coast 500.

 • Planned and wild camping.